jeyaprakash88/Image-Classification-onStanford-Dog-Dataset-using-CNN/README.md

 ## Overview

 This repository contains code and resources for classifying images from the Stanford Dog Dataset using Convolutional Neural Networks (CNNs).
-The project is based on the Jupyter notebook `groupCode_G13.ipynb`.
+The project is based on the Jupyter notebook or python file `classification_model.py`.

 ## Dataset